priyaj7196/priyaj7196/README.md

 ## 🧠 What I Bring
 - Hands-on expertise in **Deep Learning, NLP, and PyTorch,Tensorflow/Keras**
-- Experience designing **end-to-end ML/DL systems** (ETL → modeling → deployment → monitoring)
+- Expertise in designing **end-to-end ML/DL systems** (ETL → modeling → deployment → monitoring)
-- Strong background in **model deployment** (APIs, Dockerized services, cloud workflows)
+- Strong background in **model deployment** (FastAPI, Dockerized services, cloud workflows, MLFlow,PyDantic)
-- Solid ML/DL/NLP foundations + an engineering mindset for scalable solutions
+- Solid ML/DL/NLP knowledge + an engineering mindset for scalable solutions
 - Ability to simplify complexity and communicate clearly with any audience
 - And yes… a habit of debugging code that no one else claims responsibility for 😄